remc0/VlcMedia_UnrealEngine/README.md

 ## Credits
 - Adapted for Unreal Engine 5.4.4 by Jon Edwards with help from his 9 year old son Charles.
 - <a href='https://ko-fi.com/Z8Z81F4OEC' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Beer at ko-fi.com' /></a>

----

-## 📃 License

-This plugin is proprietary and intended for distribution via the Unreal Engine Marketplace.
-All rights reserved.
-Redistribution or resale outside of the Marketplace is prohibited.